Analysis: Russia scandal makes ‘fair’ a thing of the past

 The mission of protecting those stated goals wasn’t subverted by the World Anti-Doping Agency’s decision Monday to not issue a blanket ban on the Russians for next year’s Olympics.
 Rather, it died in the summer of 2016, when IOC President Thomas Bach did the same thing before the Rio Olympics.
 Back then, Bach introduced the need for a balance between “collective responsibility and individual justice” among the Russians who cheated, organized the cheating or were just caught in the middle of the whole thing.

-That turn of phrase is the underpinning of this entire affair, a bumper-sticker slogan that will once again be proved a misleading canard in the aftermath of WADA’s latest attempt at punishment.
+That turn of phrase is the underpinning of this entire affair, a bumper-sticker slogan that will once again be proven to be a misleading canard in the aftermath of WADA’s latest attempt at punishment.

 Without the full-blanket ban, however, all it is is talk.